data-capsule/fogros2-sgc/README.md

 ```
 Note that you need to configure `default_gateway` to be the IP address of the cloud machine in `./src/demo_robot.toml`.

+### Known issues
+1. segmentation fault / node creation failure: not caused by our project but our underlying framework or ROS rcl itself.
+Restart the program and the problem should be fixed.
+The hypothesis is asynchronous error when the nodes are created too fast in parallel.

 ### Run Demo Image Transport
 In the example, we use two machines A and B to show the image transport capability.